dpuelz/Machine-Learning-in-Finance/README.md

 # Machine Learning in Finance
-PhD-level class at the University of Texas at Austin, Spring 2022
+PhD class at the University of Texas at Austin, Spring 2022

 The structure of this class is simple.
-First, we will read [Machine Learning in Asset Pricing](https://press.princeton.edu/books/hardcover/9780691218700/machine-learning-in-asset-pricing)(MLAP).
+First, we will read [Machine Learning in Asset Pricing](https://press.princeton.edu/books/hardcover/9780691218700/machine-learning-in-asset-pricing) (MLAP).
 During the first half of each class, students will present and lead a discussion of the required MLAP reading.
 During the second half of class, students will present and lead a discussion of 1-2 academic papers.
 An initial collection of papers is given below.
-We will have periodic lectures to cover topics in ML, and (crucially) we will spend time discussing new papers in the field.
+As needed, we will have periodic lectures to cover topics in ML that appear.

 You can find the syllabus [here](course_outline.pdf).

 ## Books